andrewginns/MSc-Project/Model_Optimisation_Instructions.md

 # Model Optimisation Instructions

-Model optimisations turn a trained frozen_graph.pb into various optimised models in different formats (.pb .tflite).
+Model optimisation turns a trained frozen_graph.pb into various optimised models in different formats (.pb .tflite).
 These optimisations prepare the model for inference by removing and transforming operations to reduce size and increase speed.

 ## Requirements